 For a planer to do its job, you need to make sure the blades are as sharp as can be.
-This article will walk you through the steps needed to change your Planer blades so you always get the best perform...
+This video will walk you through the steps needed to change your Planer blades so you always get the best perform...

 The Knife Set D-17217 (731001-4 ) was the High Speed Steel Set and it is no longer available.
 You can use part number, D-17223.
 It is a Carbide Tipped Set, or you can use the newer style D-17239.
 It is a double edged blade set and it includes the set plates.

 My Makita N1900B sparks on Carbon Brushes, causing it to rotate so slow & w/o much power.
 I replaced the 2 carbon brushes w/ new ones but still no good.
 Carbon brushes & springs are installed properly, so I doubt it's the trouble cause.

 Makita used two different blade setups on the N1900B hand held planers.
 One used a large steel knife similar to what you would see on a stationary jointer.
 The other setup is the small, disposable, carbide knives that have become the norm on most hand held planers today.
 Either knife will work fine.
 The disposable carbide knives do have some advantages in that they are cheap, double sided, easy to change, are self setting and because they are carbide they stay sharp longer.

 If you are using the large knife setup you will use the knife setting gauge that came with the planer for setup.
 The knife setting gauge is part #123010-1.
 It holds the blade at the proper height while you lock it in place.

 With the quick change carbide knives there is a groove in the center of the knife. the knife holder has a tab that sets into the groove and the knife is then locked at the proper height.